Ionaru/MarketBot/docs/commands/price.md

 ## /price
 ##### Description
-The /price command will fetch information from EVE-Central (using EVEMarketer as backup) and show the lowest and average prices for a certain item in a region.
+The /price command will fetch information from EVEMarketer and show the lowest and average prices for a certain item in a region.
 Prices for buy and sell orders are seperated.

 ##### Note
 The default region is The Forge